katzer/fifa/README.md

 ## License

-The gem is available as open source under the terms of the [Apache 2.0 License][license].
+The code is available as open source under the terms of the [Apache 2.0 License][license].

 Made with :yum: from Leipzig